Multi-Agent

 | my-app-db-0 |

-SSH into each worker and list running containers:
+banyan-cli containerOr SSH into an agent and list running containers directly:

 sudo nerdctl psDeploying from a remote machine

-You don’t need to run deploy from the Engine node.
+You don’t need to run up from the Engine node.
 Any machine with banyan-cli can deploy as long as it can reach the Engine’s gRPC port:

-# First configure the CLI (run once)sudo banyan-cli init# Enter the engine host, port, and password
+# First configure the CLI (run once)sudo banyan-cli init# Enter the engine host and port — generates a keypair and displays the public key

 - Install

-banyan-agent, containerd, and nerdctl on the new server. - Run
+banyan-agent, containerd, nerdctl, and wireguard-tools on the new server. - Run

-sudo banyan-agent init(enter engine host, port, and password) - Run
+sudo banyan-agent init(enter engine host, port, and node name). - Whitelist the agent’s public key:

-The new worker appears in banyan-cli status within seconds.
+The new agent appears in banyan-cli agent within seconds.
 Future deployments include it automatically.

 Firewall requirements